Missouri State High School Activities Association: Organization

 MSHSAA is headquartered in Columbia.
-580 schools, both public and private, are members.
-Its current Executive Director is Dr. Kerwin Urhahn.
+723 schools, both public and private, were members in the 2025-2026 school year.
+Its current executive director is Dr. Jennifer Rukstad.

-MSHSAA is governed by a 10-member Board of Directors whose members are elected to four-year terms by school representatives in eight geographic regions of the state.
+MSHSAA is governed by a 10-member board of directors whose members are elected to four-year terms by school representatives in eight geographic regions of the state.
 Two at-large positions to the Board of Directors were added in 2005 to ensure racial and gender diversity.

-Potential changes to MSHSAA's By-Laws, such as eligibility standards and activity regulations, are voted on each April, or in special elections, by the Associations's 760 member schools.
+Potential changes to MSHSAA's by-laws, such as eligibility standards and activity regulations, are voted on each April, or in special elections, by the association's 723 member schools.
 A process that includes input from more than 30 standing advisory committees, area meetings conducted throughout the state, and an annual questionnaire to the membership help identify issues to be voted on in the annual ballot process and identify issues for further study or modification.
-Member schools may also request specific changes to the Association's by-laws and constitution through a petition process that places the item directly on the annual ballot.
+Member schools may also request specific changes to the association's by-laws and constitution through a petition process that places the item directly on the annual ballot.

-The Association's by-laws fall into the following general categories: Bona Fide Student, Citizenship, Academics, Residence Requirements, Transferring Schools, Participation Limits, Entering School, Amateur & Awards Standards, Age Limits, Playing Under a False Name, Graduated Students, Nonschool Competition, College Auditions & Tryouts, All-Star Games, Recruiting of Athletes, Transfer for Athletic Reasons, Sports Camps & Clinics, Sportsmanship, and Foreign Student Eligibility.
+The association's by-laws fall into the following general categories: Bona Fide Student, Citizenship, Academics, Residence Requirements, Transferring Schools, Participation Limits, Entering School, Amateur & Awards Standards, Age Limits, Playing Under a False Name, Graduated Students, Nonschool Competition, College Auditions & Tryouts, All-Star Games, Recruiting of Athletes, Transfer for Athletic Reasons, Sports Camps & Clinics, Sportsmanship, and Foreign Student Eligibility.
 A three-level appeals process is in place for students not meeting the essential eligibility standards due to unusual, unforeseen or unexpected circumstances.

 Each of the state's eight geographic regions not only elects members to the Board of Directors and Appeals Committee, but also nominates representatives to the aforementioned advisory committees and elects three members to serve on each region's investigative committee.
 The investigative committees were formed to investigate formal complaints filed regarding suspected by-law violations committed by member schools.

-The Association publishes a quarterly magazine, MSHSAA Journal, and sponsors one of the nation's largest annual sportsmanship and student leadership events each August.
+The association publishes a quarterly magazine, MSHSAA Journal, and sponsors one of the nation's largest annual sportsmanship and student leadership events each August.
 In addition, MSHSAA has a number of recognition programs, including the Distinguished Service Awards program, Officials Recognition program, Scholastic Achievement Awards program, Student Advisory Committee, MSHSAA Leadership School program, Sportsmanship/Integrity/Leadership program, the 5-Star School program and Traditions reunion program.

 The MSHSAA trains and registers more than 5,000 sports officials and adjudicators each year to arbitrate various athletic events and evaluative music festivals.

 State Finals sites

-These are the venues for the state championships during the 2021-22 school year.
+These are the venues for the state championships during the 2025-26 school year.